Lawmakers Propose to Extend Putin's Term Limits As President

 A president cannot be elected to more than two consecutive terms, according to the country's constitution.
 The proposed amendment would allow for a third consecutive term.

-The measure, posted online and addressed to State Duma Chairman Vyacheslav Viktorovich, a former Putin aide, said that a "complex external political situation" makes it important to have "continuity of state power."
+The measure, posted online and addressed to State Duma Chairman Vyacheslav Volodin, a former Putin aide, said that a "complex external political situation" makes it important to have "continuity of state power."

 The proposal doesn't come as a surprise to Alina Polyakova, a Russian foreign policy expert at The Brookings Institution.
 "Whether he is prime minister of agriculture, he will still run the government from the shadows," she told NPR.
 "The surprise is not whether Putin will try to stay, the surprise will be in how the Kremlin will do it."